namangupta08/Swift-Cab/README.md

 - **MongoDB** 💾 – A NoSQL database to store users, captains, and ride details.
 - **bcrypt.js** 🔐 – For hashing passwords securely.
 - **JWT (JSON Web Token)** 🔑 – For secure user authentication.
 - **LocationIQ API** 🌍 – To fetch latitude and longitude coordinates for locations.
+- **Socket.IO** ⚡ – For real-time communication between users and captains.

 ---